brocaar/lorawan/README.md

 should be able to know to which type to cast the Payload value, so you will be able to access its fields.

-See the examples section of the documentation for concrete usage examples of this package.
+See the examples section of the documentation for more usage examples of this package.

 When using this package, knowledge about the LoRaWAN specification is needed.